Binary-Search-logn/Binary-Search-logn/README.md

     <li>Game Theory</li>
 </ul>

-<p>Over the next two months, I applied "Total Concentration Breathing (5th Form)" and decided to focus on mastering these topics as quickly as possible 🧠💨.
-I challenged 📊 myself to take a 2-month break, learn the concepts, and solve questions exclusively in these areas.
-I even created an alternate account on Codeforces named <strong>#joyBoyy</strong> and started practicing these topics from scratch.
-After solving 500+ problems — day 🌞 and night 🌙 — I finally reached the Specialist rank in Codeforces Round 978 (Div 2) 🚀.</p>
+<p>Over the next two months, I applied "Total Concentration Breathing (5th Form)" and decided to focus on mastering these topics as quickly as possible 🧠💨.I started practicing these topics from scratch and After solving 700+ problems — day 🌞 and night 🌙 — I finally reached the Specialist rank in Codeforces Round 978 (Div 2) 🚀.</p>

-<p>All the TLE team mentors helped me learn concepts and solve questions.
-Now, in upcoming rounds, I plan to continue practicing with both my Main account and Alt account 📍.</p>

-<h3>🖥️ Things I Learned as Part of the TLE Team:</h3>
+<h3>🖥️ Things I Learned as Part of the TLE Team:✨</h3>
 <ul>
     <li>Identify your weak spots and practice those topics (in my case, number theory and combinatorics).</li>
     <li>Do virtual contests as much as possible.
 You'll learn more in virtual contests than by randomly picking practice problems.</li>